Dynamic-Capital/Dynamic-Capital/docs/ton-web3-guidelines.md

 example, `ton_api_webhook_events`) alongside the computed execution plan.
 This keeps auditors aligned on what the on-chain allocator observed and how the engine responded.

+> **Operations note:** The production shared secret lives in the 1Password vault
+> entry titled "Dynamic TON API Webhook".
+Rotate it alongside the upstream API
+> token issuance workflow and update the Supabase, Vercel, and DigitalOcean
+> secrets in the same change window.

 > **Tip:** Run `npm run format` before committing documentation updates so the
 > repo-wide formatter normalizes Markdown tables.